-- → Students must bring devices fully charged each school day. - → Devices will be used in class only when the teacher permits. - → Accessing the school Wi-Fi with more than one device at a time is prohibited. - → Sharing usernames and passwords and loaning devices are prohibited. - → Students are responsible for the safety and condition of their devices. - → Students must tape their name and homeroom number to their device. - → Devices should be locked in lockers when not in use.
-The school is not responsible in the event of any damage or loss.
+- Students must bring devices fully charged each school day. - Devices will be used in class only when the teacher permits. - → Accessing the school Wi-Fi with more than one device at a time is prohibited. - → Sharing usernames and passwords and loaning devices are prohibited. - → Students are responsible for the safety and condition of their devices. - → Students must tape their name and homeroom number to their device. - → Student personal devices: Additional information will be provided upon students return to campus as lockers will not be available.

+Important note: The school is not responsible in the event of any damage or loss.